googleapis/google-cloud-cpp/doc/packaging.md

 ### CentOS (7)

 First install the development tools and OpenSSL.
-The development tools distributed with CentOS 7 (notably CMake) are too old to build the project.
-In these instructions, we use `cmake3` obtained from [Software Collections](https://www.softwarecollections.org/).
+The development tools distributed with CentOS 7 are too old to build the project.
+In these instructions, we use `cmake3` and `gcc-7` obtained from [Software Collections](https://www.softwarecollections.org/).

 ```bash